Last updated: Apr 13, 2021 18:12

-Use the Report Details buttonin the upper right corner of the STR View (see in figure above).
-This displays a popup window with information details related to the Test Run.
+Use the Report Details buttonin the upper right corner of the STR view to display the Report Details form.
+This form shows information related to the selected test, as follows:

-- EXECUTION tab - displays the data associated with the test run including:
+- EXECUTION tab: Displays data associated with the test run, including:

 - Basic execution data

-- DEVICE tab - displays information regarding the device used for the test.
-(For multiple device tests see next section.)
+- DEVICE tab: Displays information about the device used for the test.
+(For multiple device tests, see Tests on multiple devices below.)
 Information includes:

 - Device name and manufacturer